castep-docs/castep-docs/docs/documentation/DFT+U/alpha.md

 $$ U_{I} = \left[\left(\chi^{\text{SC}}\right)^{-1} - \left(\chi^{\text{NSC}}\right)^{-1}\right]_{II}. $$

 The $\chi$ matrices are square and have rank the size of the number of unique ions that are of $U_{I}$ interest.
-Alternatively, one can incoorporate all ions of $U_{I}$ interest into $\chi$ but the columns of a ion equivalent to another that has already been calculated may be determined through symmetry.
+Alternatively, one can incoorporate all ions of $U_{I}$ interest into $\chi$ but the columns of an ion equivalent to another that has already been calculated may be determined through symmetry.

 The definitions of the $\chi$ matrices are,